Sugreeva (film)

 Sugreeva is a 2010 Indian Kannada language film shot within 18 hours.
 The film was directed by 10 directors.
 Shiva Rajkumar acted as the protagonist.
 The film is a remake of the 2002 American film John Q, which had earlier been remade in Hindi in 2006 as Tathastu.

 Story

 The story of the film revolves around a happily married mechanic hijacking a hospital to save his son who is suffering from heart disease.
-The film is a remake of the American film John Q starring Denzel Washington.